neo4j/neo4j-python-driver/docs/source/api.rst

 ``auth``
 --------
 Optional :class:`neo4j.Auth` or ``(user, password)``-tuple.
-Use this overwrite the authentication information for the session.
+Use this overwrite the authentication information for the session (user-switching).
 This requires the server to support re-authentication on the protocol level.
 You can check this by calling :meth:`.Driver.supports_session_auth` / :meth:`.AsyncDriver.supports_session_auth`.